ambitioninc/fleming/README.md

     2013-03-15 00:00:00-04:00

-### floor(dt, floor, within_tz=None, return_naive=False)<a name="floor"></a>
+### floor(dt, within_tz=None, return_naive=False, year=None, month=None, week=None, day=None, hour=None, minute=None, second=None, microsecond=None)<a name="floor"></a>
-Perform a 'floor' on a datetime, where the floor variable can be: 'year', 'month', 'day', 'hour', 'minute', 'second', or 'week'.
-This function will round the datetime down to the beginning of the start of the floor.
+Perform a floor on a datetime, rounding the datetime to its nearest provided interval.
+Available intervals are year, month, week, day, hour, minute, second, and microsecond.

+For example, to round to the nearest month, provide month=1 as input.
+Give a value like 3 to the month argument and it will round to the nearest trimonth in a year (i.e. the nearest quarter).
+Values for other intervals operate in the same way, such as rounding down to the nearest day in a month (or nearest triday).

+The only paramter to this function which is not like the others is the week parameter.
+The week parameter rounds the time down to its nearest Monday.
+In contrast to other intervals, week can only be 1 since it has no larger time interval from which to start a tri or quadweek for example.

+Also, if the week parameter is provided, the year and month arguments are also not used in the floor calculation.

+Note that multiple combinations of attributes can be used where they make sense, such as flooring to the nearest trimonth and triday (month=3, day=3).

 **Args:**
 - dt: A naive or aware datetime object.
-If it is naive, it is assumed to be UTC.
+If it is naive, it is assumed to be UTC
-- floor: The interval to be floored.
-Can be 'year', 'month', 'week', 'day', 'hour', 'minute', or 'second'.
 - within_tz: A pytz timezone object.
 If given, the floor will be performed with respect to the timezone.
 - return_naive: A boolean specifying whether to return the datetime object as naive.
+- year: Specifies the yearly interval to round down to.
+Defaults to None.
+- month: Specifies the monthly interval (inside of a year) to round down to.
+Defaults to None.
+- week: Specifies to round up to the beginning of the previous week.
+Defaults to None and only accepts a possible value of 1.
+- day: Specifies the daily interval to round down to (inside of a month).
+Defaults to None.
+- hour: Specifies the hourly interval to round down to (inside of a day).
+Defaults to None.
+- minute: Specifies the minute interval to round down to (inside of an hour).
+Defaults to None.
+- second: Specifies the second interval to round down to (inside of a minute).
+Defaults to None.
+- microsecond: Specfies the microsecond interval to round down to (inside of a second).
+Defaults to None.
+- extra_td_if_no_floor: An extra timedelta to add to the floored result if the resulting floor is different than the input.
+Only used by the ceil function and not intended for use by users.

 **Returns:**
 An aware datetime object that results from flooring dt to floor.
 The timezone of the returned datetime will be equivalent to the original timezone of dt (or its DST equivalent if a DST border was crossed).
 If return_naive is True, the returned value has no tzinfo object.

 **Raises:**
-ValueError if floor is not a valid floor value.
+ValueError if the interval is an invalid value.

 **Examples:**